 Panel Discussion Facilitated by Elena Gross: Saturday, August 3rd, 1 - 3 pm

 Interface is pleased to present, Running, rigging, wading, a new solo exhibition by Dionne Lee.
 Working in photography, collage, and video, Lee engages the complications and dual legacies within representations of the American landscape and considers the history of black bodies on American soil as a lens for examining her own relationship to nature.

-For her exhibition at Interface, Lee will present several new photographs, a video, and handmade ropes.
+For her exhibition at Interface, Lee will present several new photographs, a video, and a large, handmade rope - the artist’s first foray into sculpture.
 The work focuses on Lee’s personal relationship to water and its historical implications.